kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001581.JPG" class="mobile-zoom-150" loading="lazy" />
 </figure>

-We suddenly spot *Chikatsuyu* on the horizon, in between the trees, and enter the village by what looks like a backdoor, coming in from the mountains.
+We suddenly spot *Chikatsuyu* on the horizon, in between the trees.
+My eyebrows rise, my chest inflates and I exhale a sigh of relief.
+The light from the sun illuminates the mountains tops and we speed up our feet to get to the village before it gets darker.

-We arrive at around 5:40pm, 20 minutes before the only market around closes.
-We buy instant noodles for dinner along with some desserts, and eggs and bread for breakfast the next morning.
+We enter the village by what looks like a backdoor, coming in from the mountains.
+The clock shows 5:40pm, twenty minutes before the only grocery store closes.
+We rush our feet and get in just in time.
+When I put heavy backpack on shopping cart, my back smiles, a smile of relief.
+We buy instant noodles for dinner, along with desserts we have no idea what the label says in Japanese.
+We want a little surprise.
+Eggs and bread for breakfast the next morning aren't forgotten.

+At the guesthouse, shower, dinner, resting.
+The body pulsates a glow of soreness and pleasure.
+The walk was tough but rewarding.
+I can't wait for tomorrow.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001641.JPG" loading="lazy" />